garris/BackstopJS/README.md

 ```

 #### Removing selectors
 There may also be elements which need to be completely removed during testing.
-For that we have `removeSelectors` which sets elements to `display:none`.
+For that we have `removeSelectors` which removes them from the DOM before screenshots.

 ```json
 "removeSelectors": [